Pat Coombs: Television

-An early television break came when she appeared with Tony Hancock in an episode of his series Hancock's Half Hour (1957).
+Coombs had an early television break when she appeared with Tony Hancock in an episode of his series Hancock's Half Hour (1957).
 She followed this with regular appearances in The Cyril Fletcher Show (1959) and later she became a regular performer in The Dick Emery Show.
 She also starred in the sitcoms Barney Is My Darling (1965–66) alongside Irene Handl and Wild, Wild Women (1969) alongside Barbara Windsor.
 She also appeared in the BBC's 13-part adaptation of Dombey and Son as Lucretia Tox.

 After a relatively unsuccessful partnership with Peggy Mount in the television series Lollipop Loves Mr Mole (ITV, 1971), the two women found a better platform for their talents when they were reunited in Yorkshire Television's You're Only Young Twice (1977–81), set in a home for the elderly; the actresses became close friends.
 During her long career Coombs made two contributions to Dad's Army.
-In 1970 she played Mrs Hall in the first film adaptation, and in 1975 she played the dual part of Marie and the Clippie in the radio adaptation of "A Soldier's Farewell".
+In 1971 she played Mrs Hall in the first film adaptation, and in 1975 she played the dual part of Marie and the Clippie in the radio adaptation of "A Soldier's Farewell".

-Her other television work included Beggar My Neighbour (1966-68), Don't Drink the Water (1974–75), Up Pompeii!
+Her other television work included Beggar My Neighbour (1966–68), Don't Drink the Water (1974–75), Up Pompeii!
 (1970), Till Death Us Do Part (1966–75) and its sequel In Sickness and in Health (1990, 1992) and The Lady is a Tramp (1983), in the last of which she co-starred with Patricia Hayes in a series set among 'down-and-outs'.
 Coombs was also the subject of This Is Your Life in 1978, and appeared regularly as a guest on Noel Edmonds's Saturday night entertainment show Noel's House Party (1992–95) and on the game shows Blankety Blank and Celebrity Squares (1975–79), returning for its revival in 1993–94.

 In 1989, she appeared in the BBC soap opera EastEnders.
 For a year she played Marge Green, Brown Owl of the Walford Brownies' pack, where she worked closely with EastEnders regulars June Brown, Edna Doré and Gretchen Franklin.
 Coombs's character was introduced as part of a deliberate attempt to bring humour into the programme, which had come under attack for being too depressing.
 The character subsequently became one of many to be axed in 1990 following the appointment of new executive producer Michael Ferguson.
-Coombs was said to be extremely upset that the character of Marge only lasted for one year, but the producers felt there was no place in the programme's new plan for a character "whose prime function was to be comic relief".
+Coombs was said to be upset that the character of Marge only lasted for one year, but the producers felt there was no place in the programme's new plan for a character "whose prime function was to be comic relief".

 Following her stint in EastEnders, Coombs went on to guest in the BBC comedy Birds of a Feather, Boon and the BBC medical drama Doctors in 2001, which was her last appearance on screen.

 According to The Guinness Book of Records she holds the record for the largest number of takes for a TV commercial.
 According to Coombs: "I just couldn't remember the name of the product."